 Are there confirmed cases of COVID-19 in Washburn County?

-- For current cases in Wisconsin by county and a total count of tests in Wisconsin, visit the DHS outbreak page.
+- For current cases and tests in Wisconsin by county, visit the DHS outbreak page.

 Will you be reporting numbers of people tested?